YasserAsmi/lev/README.md

 ```
       EvHttpRequest evreq(req);
 ```
-lev is actually just a single header file, lev.h.
+lev is actually just a couple of header file, lev.h, and levhttp.h (if you need a httpserver).
 Just include it in your application and start using all the classes--no need to build or install:

 ```
+class IpAddr;
 class EvBaseLoop;
 class EvEvent;
-class EvSockAddr;
 class EvKeyValues;
 class EvBuffer;
 class EvBufferEvent;